fossabot/ship-kit/README.md

 Please ensure your code adheres to the project's coding standards and passes all tests.

+## Style Guide

+- Anything that is disabled should have a tooltip explaining why.

 ## License

 This project is licensed under the [MIT License](LICENSE).